msainsburydale/NeuralEstimators.jl/docs/src/workflow/advancedusage.md

 network = Chain(z -> log.(1 + z), ...)
 ```

-Or, if the data are not strictly positive, one may consider the following signed transformation:
+If the data are not strictly positive, one may consider the following signed transformation:

 ```julia
 network = Chain(z -> sign.(z) .* log.(1 .+ abs.(z)), ...)